 Lancaster County Sheriff Patrick McCranie this week reported charges against four individuals.

-Staff also conducted 15 traffic stops, issued five summonses, assisted four motorists, recorded three deer strike accidents, handled seven calls for traffic control, investigated eight building alarms, processed a mental health order, logged two inmate transports, received seven E911 hang-up calls, and fielded a call for animal control.
+Staff also conducted 18 traffic stops, issued 15 summonses, handled 10 calls for traffic control, investigated a building alarm, processed a mental health order, logged an inmate transport, received 11 E911 hang up calls, and fielded two calls for animal control service.

 Kilmarnock Volunteer Fire Department responded to a fire/smoke alarm on Harbour View, a structure fire on School Street and a utility pole fire on Jessie duPont Memorial Highway.